marq24/ha-goecharger-api2/README.md

 #### 2. In case of implausible data

-It will happen that the data that is displayed by this integration does not make much sense (to you) — aka 'the data is not plausible.' __Of course,__ it could be the case, that something in this integration has been messed up — but so far — in all reported issues the root cause of implausible data was/is, that the go-e device itself already provided this data [you can check this by directly requesting the attribute from the wallbox]
+It will happen that the data that is displayed by this integration makes little sense (to you) — aka 'the data is not plausible.' __Of course,__ it could be the case that something in this integration has been messed up — but so far — in all reported issues the root cause of implausible data was/is, that the go-e device itself already provided this data [you can check this by directly requesting the attribute from the wallbox]

 Each sensor of this integration has an API-Key identifier in its entity ID.
 You can manually request values from your wallbox by using this __API key__ via a regular web browser.